mrchristine/db-migration/README.md

-  --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           log all the metastore table definitions --database DATABASE   Database name to export for the metastore.
+  --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           log all the metastore table definitions --cluster-name CLUSTER_NAME
+                        Cluster name to export the metastore to a specific cluster.
+Cluster will be started.
+  --database DATABASE   Database name to export for the metastore.
 Single
                         database name supported
   --iam IAM             IAM Instance Profile to export metastore entires